 CD was born and raised in the Treasure Valley and graduated from Vallivue High School in 1998.
 He attended Boise State University in 2000 but enlisted in the United States Marine Corps in 2003, where he served as an infantry squad leader until 2007.
 After serving his country, CD went back to Boise State and earned a Bachelor’s Degree in Business Administration and Human Resource Management in 2011, while also serving in the Idaho Air National Guard.
 In 2013, CD continued his career of service by recruiting for the Idaho Air National Guard for two years before becoming a representative for Stevens-Henager College as their High School and Community Partnership’s Coordinator in 2015.
 CD started two distinctly different businesses, leveraging the talent and experience of his wife and Operations Director, Ashley, and utilizing his own marketing mindset and networking abilities.
 These abilities landed CD a position with the State of Idaho as the GEAR UP State Coordinator; located within the division of Student Engagement/Career and Technical Readiness in 2016.
 CD also graduated from Independence University in May, 2017 and teaches business classes at Treasure Valley Community College.

-The following served as Board Members for iSucceed Virtual High School but unfortunately their lives were cut too short.
+The following served as Board Members for iSucceed Virtual Schools but unfortunately their lives were cut too short.